How Do You Prepare HVAC Equipment for a Storm

 Once the storm has passed, make sure the system is safe before powering it back on.
 First, verify there are no signs of damage and clean any debris from around the equipment.
 Call Comfort Masters Service Experts Heating & Air Conditioning for an equipment inspection if there is any damage or flooding to the unit.
 Once you’ve had the equipment inspected by a professional, turn the heating and cooling system back on ASAP to help dry the home and prevent mold from getting into the unit or ductwork.

-If your system has suffered any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Comfort Masters Service Experts Heating & Air Conditioning and learn about our Ultimate Protection Plan to help keep your heating and cooling equipment in working order all year long.
+If your system has suffered any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Comfort Masters Service Experts Heating & Air Conditioning and learn about our membership plans to help keep your heating and cooling equipment in working order all year long.